Braves vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have won 63.6% of the games this season when they were favored on the moneyline (21-12).
+- The Braves have put together a 22-12 record in games they were favored on the moneyline (winning 64.7% of those games).

-- In the 40 games in which oddsmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 23 times (23-16-1).
+- Atlanta has played in 41 games with set over/under, and have combined with opponents to go over the total 24 times (24-16-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.